St Andrew's Hostel Inquiry

-Download the Status report on Western Australia Government implementation of St Andrew’s Hostel special inquiry recommendations.
+Download the second status report (June 2013) on Western Australia Government implementation of St Andrew’s Hostel special inquiry recommendations.
 The first status report (December 2012) is also available.

 From December 2011 to August 2012, former Supreme Court Judge, the Hon.
 Peter Blaxell, conducted a special inquiry under section 24H of the Public Sector Management Act 1994.
 The inquiry examined the conduct and response of relevant public officials and government agencies in relation to allegations of sexual abuse at St Andrew's Hostel in Katanning, and related organisations.

 St Andrew’s Hostel Katanning: How the system and society failed our children

 The Special Inquirer, the Hon.
 Peter Blaxell, provided a copy of his report titled St Andrew’s Hostel Katanning: How the system and society failed our children to the Public Sector Commissioner on Friday 3 August 2012.

 On Wednesday 19 September 2012, the Premier tabled the report in parliament.

 The report addressed the following terms of reference:

 In examining this matter the special inquiry is to: